SamvitJ/samvitj.github.io/blog-source/_posts/2017-08-14-evaluating-startups.md

 [^3]: There's a caveat here: the offers from Microsoft and AOL were more like acqui-hires.
 Zuck (and his co-founder, Adam D'Angelo) would have to defer college, and [agree to work](http://www.thecrimson.com/article/2003/10/23/not-so-artificial-intelligence-for-his-high-school/) at the acquiring company.

+[^4]: From Ben Horowitz's excellent book about the trials and tribulations of starting a company, *The Hard Thing About Hard Things*.